 back again

-About finished with Tin Star, a pilot for a proposed TNT western series.
+About finished with Tin Star, a pilot for a proposed Western series.
 If all goes well then there will be continuing gainful employment for at least some of the film community here.
-Keep them (us) off the streets.

-Lone Ranger is crewing up in ABQ, taking over the studios.
-Building an Old Western town to the south of the state as well.
-Working on a big show can be like working in a factory, an artistic, creative factory but a factory still.
-I probably haven’t worked my last big movie but I prefer small shows with lots of room in between for family, friends, art and travel.
-The exceptions to that rule being Muppets in Space and Elmo in Grouchland, which were delightful experiences.
-Below is a picture of my emotional state upon finishing some shows.
-This show.
+Lone Ranger crewing up in ABQ.
+Building an Old Western town west of ABQ as well.
+Working on a big show can be like working in an art factory.
+Creative, but still a factory.
+I prefer smaller shows with lots of room in between for family, friends, art and travel.

 I wonder, continue this blog, or set it free?